hillc255/Inventory2/README.md

 # Inventory2
-Android Studio project: Create an Inventory app using an SQLite Database - Grow with Google - Udacity Nanodegree Scholarship 2018
+Android Studio project: </br>
+Create an Inventory app using an SQLite Database - Grow with Google - Udacity Nanodegree Scholarship 2018

 ## Synopsis

 Name:  Inventory2

-This is an Inventory application using an SQLite Database to store the list of items.
+This is an Inventory application using an SQLite Database to store a list of items.

 There are screens to Add Items and Edit Inventory.
 Dummy data can be added to speed the process of adding items.